Pap test: Effectiveness

 The Pap test, when combined with a regular program of screening and appropriate follow-up, can reduce cervical cancer deaths by up to 80%.

 Failure of prevention of cancer by the Pap test can occur for many reasons, including not getting regular screening, lack of appropriate follow-up of abnormal results, and sampling and interpretation errors.
-In the US, over half of all invasive cancers occur in females who have never had a Pap smear; an additional 10 to 20% of cancers occur in those who have not had a Pap smear in the preceding five years.
+In the US, over half of all invasive cancers occur in females who have never had a Pap smear; an additional 10–20% of cancers occur in those who have not had a Pap smear in the preceding five years.
 About one-quarter of US cervical cancers were in people who had an abnormal Pap smear but did not get appropriate follow-up (patient did not return for care, or clinician did not perform recommended tests or treatment).

 Adenocarcinoma of the cervix has not been shown to be prevented by Pap smears.
 In the UK, which has a Pap smear screening program, adenocarcinoma accounts for about 15% of all cervical cancers.

 Estimates of the effectiveness of the United Kingdom's call and recall system vary widely, but it may prevent about 700 deaths per year in the UK.

 Multiple studies have performed sensitivity and specificity analyses on Pap smears.
 Sensitivity analysis captures the ability of Pap smears to correctly identify women with cervical cancer.
-Various studies have revealed the sensitivity of Pap smears to be between 47.19 - 55.5%.
+Various studies have revealed the sensitivity of Pap smears to be 47.19–55.5%.
 Specificity analysis captures the ability of Pap smears to correctly identify women without cervical cancer.
-Various studies have revealed the specificity of Pap smears to be between 64.79 - 96.8%.
+Various studies have revealed the specificity of Pap smears to be 64.79–96.8%.
 While Pap smears may not be entirely accurate, they remain one of the most effective cervical cancer prevention tools.
 Pap smears may be supplemented with HPV DNA testing.

 Results

 In screening a general or low-risk population, most Pap results are normal.
+The main target is cellular atypia, which may be transient, but may also potentially progress to cancer, or even indicate existing cancer.